znanfelt/autonomous-software-factory-design/README.md

   * **QA Agent:** Executes generated test cases against the code using a `code_tester_tool`.
   * **Validation Agent:** Checks code against basic project standards.
   * **Critique Agent:** Provides feedback to the Developer Agent if tests or validation fail, or if the user rejects the code.
+  * **Security/Compliance Agent:** Checks for basic security and compliance issues.
 * **Human-in-the-Loop (HITL):**
   * Initial requirement specification.
   * Clarification responses if the AI planner is unsure.
   * Review, approval, or rejection (with feedback) of generated code.
 * **Iterative Refinement:** The system can loop through critique and code regeneration up to a configurable number of times.
-* **RAG Context:** Simple file-based RAG for providing guidelines to agents (architectural, planning, coding, validation, debugging).
+* **RAG Context:** Simple file-based RAG for providing guidelines to agents (architectural, planning, coding, validation, debugging, security).
 * **SQLite Persistence:** Task progress, generated code, test results, and feedback are stored in an SQLite database.
 * **Dockerized:** The application is containerized for easy setup and consistent execution.